htw-imi-showtime/showtime-website/content/ss25/master/m2-genesis/_index.md

 +++
 project_id = "M2"
 title = "Genesis"
-subtitle = "Part I of A top-down god game using dynamically generated world maps" claim = "Move tectonic plates to create mountains and let it rain, before you build up civilisations and send your apostle to their aid."
+subtitle = "Part I of a top-down god game in which the world map is dynamically generated" claim = "Move tectonic plates to raise mountains, let rivers flow and rain fall in this interactive procedural world-generator"

 # Properties for displaying the project in the project list
-card_image = "project_logo.png"
+card_image = "project_logo.jpg"

 # Team
 team = ["Frederick Freund", "Oliver Hirth", "Toni Lorenz", "Marvin Petsch"]